Back to fellos.app

 Good to know

 Admin permissions are granted through roles, not assigned directly to members.
-This means that when a member's role changes (e.g., they step down as President), their admin access is automatically revoked.
+This means that when a member's role changes (e.g., they step down as President or Treasurer), their admin access is automatically revoked.
 No manual cleanup required.